isle-project/graphmaker/README.md

   + __:transcript &lt;filename&gt;__

-    Save the transcript to a file
+    Save a record of the current session to a file.
+This file can be exec'd.

   + __:undo__